-I just read about a tragic and avoidable event that happened last week.
-According to The Washington Post, a Manhattan couple jumped to their deaths from the ledge of their 9th floor apartment.
-The couple, a chiropractor and his wife, reportedly left a suicide note citing their ever increasing debts as the reason for their despair.
-Apparently, they were good people; They were well liked by their friends and patients.
-They are survived by their two children. ( See The Washington Post, July 29, 2017.)
+I read about a tragic and avoidable event according to The Washington Post, a Manhattan couple jumped to their deaths from the ledge of their 9th-floor apartment.
+The couple, a chiropractor and his wife, left a suicide note, citing their ever-increasing debts as the reason for their despair.
+Apparently, they were good people; they were well-liked by their friends and patients.
+They are survived by their two children.

-Even in today’s economy there are still people who struggle financially for a number of reasons that include, but are not limited to, underemployment and stagnant wages.
-Here are 5 things I wish to impart to those who are burdened with mounting debt and the ever-advancing debt collectors:
+Even in today’s economy, there are still people who struggle financially for many reasons that include, but are not limited to, underemployment, and stagnant wages.
+Here are five things I wish to impart to those who are burdened with mounting debt and the ever-advancing debt collectors.

+- Beware of scam artists — they’re everywhere.
 Avoid individuals and companies that aren’t properly credentialed and that have not been rated by their industry peers.
-In fact, when it comes to consumer issues, almost all professionals working with the public require a state or federal license.
+In fact, regarding consumer issues, almost all professionals working with the public require a state or federal license.
 Verifying an adviser’s competence and reputation should be a debtor’s top priority.
-Today as I sit to write this article, The Washington Post features an article about how a California modification scam recently swindled thousands of homeowners out of their home equity, and many lost their homes because of it.
+Today, as I sit to write this article, The Washington Post features an article about how a California modification scam recently swindled thousands of homeowners out of their home equity, and many lost their homes because of it.
 Remember: “Trust but verify.”

-Sure it sounds simplistic and trite, but with the right professional guidance and some patience, the sting of debt issues subsides over time.
-There are many ways to successfully approach serious debt issues without filing bankruptcy, such as seeking a court ordered installment payment plan, graduated settlement options, structured debt forgiveness, and being declared ‘uncollectable.”
-To learn more about these and other options one has to actively seek help.
-(According to a CreditCards.com poll, 85 percent of respondents said they were unlikely or somewhat unlikely to talk with a stranger about credit card debt — a subject that is more taboo than religion, politics, salary and love life details.)
+- It really will be okay.
+Sure, it sounds simplistic and trite, but with the right professional guidance and some patience, the sting of debt issues subsides over time.
+There are many ways to successfully approach serious debt issues without filing bankruptcy, such as seeking a court-ordered installment payment plan, graduated settlement options, structured debt forgiveness, and being declared “uncollectible.”
+To learn more about these and other options, one has to actively seek help.
+(According to a CreditCards.com poll, 85% of respondents said they were unlikely or somewhat unlikely to talk with a stranger about credit card debt, a subject that is more taboo than religion, politics, salary and love-life details.)

 About the Author: Since 1990, Michigan attorney David Soble has represented lenders, loan servicers, consumers and business owners with legal matters related to finance and real estate.
 He has been involved in thousands of real estate transactions and has successfully negotiated and saved millions for his clients.